-- Concepts.
+- · Concepts.

 - Employment i LFS and other Danish statistics.

 - Employment concepts (Danish version).

 The quarterly Labour Force Survey can be supplemented with additional questions, so-called "Ad hoc modules".
 The main focus of the ad hoc modules changes yearly, but at the same time the construction "rotates" meaning that the same subjects are repeated regularly.
 In Denmark, all respondents participating in the survey during the second quarter are being asked the questions from the ad hoc modules.
+From 2016 the respondents participate for only one out of four panels and now each quarter.